 If you meet the SPT, the IRS will consider you a US person for tax purposes, meaning you must file unless you also qualify for the closer connection exception.

-The Closer Connection Exception
+The Testing for the Closer Connection Exception

 In the case that you meet the substantial presence test, you may still be treated as a “nonresident alien” if for the current calendar year: